Drekkg/Raptor_Health_Tracker/README.md

 mainly with form POST requests and cloudinary safeguarding: https://github.com/user-attachments/assets/e9c5dd40-7516-4d43-b757-f080e0e86bcb

-1. The admin user opens the ad new bird page.
+1. The admin user opens the add new bird page.
 2. The user adds the required information in the form
-3. Instead of selecting an image file the tries to upload a music file.
+3. Instead of selecting an image file the user tries to upload a music file.
-4. After submitting the form the a cloudinary exception is raised in the view and the user is informed that an error has occured.
+4. After submitting the form  a cloudinary exception is raised in the view and the user is informed that an error has occured.
 5. The user selects an appropriate file which is uploaded and displayed.
 6. The user opens the add daily data form.
 7. The user tries to enter large strings and integer values.
 8. Again the user tries to upload a music file.
-9. After submisssion the user is informes of  the incorrect data.
+9. After submisssion the user is informed of  the incorrect data.
 10. The user corrects the errors and the data is added to the table.
 The bird weight, food weight and air temperature integer fields need to be further defined.
 Another future feature.